-Joanna is a Senior Associate in the Litigation & Dispute Resolution team in Cardiff specialising in corporate and shareholder disputes, professional negligence and contentious intellectual property matters and special educational or additional learning needs.
+Joanna is a Senior Associate in the Litigation & Dispute Resolution team in Cardiff specialising in corporate and shareholder disputes, professional negligence, contentious intellectual property matters and special educational or additional learning needs.

 Main areas of practice

 Joanna has a broad range of experience in general commercial and civil claims and specialist knowledge of post-completion disputes (principally claims for breach of warranty, restrictive covenants and expert determinations of deferred consideration payments), shareholder disputes, professional negligence (principally against legal or financial advisors), contentious intellectual property matters (including trademark and design right infringement) and special educational or additional learning needs.

 Having spent a summer on secondment to Philips Electronics UK in its Health-tech team Joanna is ideally placed to advise both public and private sector clients on a wide range of commercial disputes.
 She acts for a number of local authorities, local health boards, NHS England and the Welsh Government alongside charities and private companies.
 She receives repeat instructions from large national companies (many of which are based in South Wales) as well as advising world-renowned brands on intellectual property matters.

 Joanna read Law with French at the University of Wales Aberystwyth, spending a year studying French in Lyon.
 Following a desire to make use of both subjects she then completed a Masters in European Politics and attended Law School at Cardiff University.

 Joanna began her training contract in 2006 and qualified into the Litigation and Dispute Resolution team in 2008.
 She was promoted to the role of Senior Solicitor in 2013 and became the Trainee Supervisor for the department.
 She became an Associate in 2015 and became a Senior Associate in 2018.